Richard H. Jackson: Naval career

 In June 1917, following the United States entry into World War I, he was dispatched to Paris as special representative from the Navy Department to the French Ministry of Marine, then served as naval attaché in Paris until after the Armistice in November 1918, when he returned to the United States to report to the Office of Naval Intelligence.
-In 1919, as senior officer for the U.S. Naval Forces in Bermuda, he commanded the Azores detachment of the Atlantic Fleet that stood guard for the Navy flying boat NC-4 on its historic first trans-Atlantic crossing by an aircraft.
+In 1919, as senior officer for the U.S. Naval Forces in the British Imperial fortress colony of Bermuda, 640 miles off North Carolina (and the home base of the Royal Navy's America and West Indies Station), where the British Government had permitted the United States Navy to establish a base to support submarines, submarine chasers, and other smaller vessels crossing the Atlantic, he commanded the Azores detachment of the Atlantic Fleet that stood guard for the Navy flying boat NC-4 on its historic first trans-Atlantic crossing by an aircraft.

 Flag officer

 Promoted to rear admiral in 1921, he served as a member of the General Board before being sent to sea in 1922 as commander of Battleship Division Three, Battleship Divisions, Battle Fleet.
 He was assistant chief of naval operations from 1923 to 1925.